wuxc/pywin32doc/md/win32ui.md

   -  *parentWindow* :[PyCWnd](#pycwnd)

-    The parent whose children will be searched.
-If None, the desktops window will be used.
+    The parent whose children will be searched\.
+If None, the desktops window will be used\.

   -  *childAfter* :[PyCWnd](#pycwnd)

-    The search begins with the next window in the Z order.
-If None, all children are searched.
+    The search begins with the next window in the Z order\.
+If None, all children are searched\.

   -  *className* : string